-For inquiries regarding joining 4Boston and for more information, email Carly Anderson at email@example.com.
+For inquiries regarding joining 4Boston and for more information, email Ryan Heffernan at firstname.lastname@example.org.

 With over 700 student participants and 40 partner organizations, 4Boston relies on an annual cohort of Student Leaders to lead reflection groups, coordinate volunteers, and support ongoing communication with community partners.

 4Boston invites all rising juniors and seniors to submit applications for Student Leader positions in March of each year for the following academic year.
 To apply to lead 4Boston, check back here for the link to the leader application in March!